vmoravec/cct/README.md

     autoload_config_files:
      - your_file.yml

+  The config files are loaded in the order as specified in the list.
+Don't forget that if you have the same sections in your config files, the last loaded file wins.

   If the file you added does not exist, the testsuite will fail.

+#### Custom config data as json or yaml

   Additionally, you can provide configuration data in `json` or `yaml` format to every `rake` command like this:

     rake feature:admin config='{"admin_node":{"remote":{"ip":"192.168.199:10"}}}'

+  These are merged with the data after all configuration files have been loaded.